RakaPrasetyaHidayat/SawalaLearnHub-Backend_dev/README.md

 Submit a Pull Request

-All contributions should follow the existing coding standards and architectural principles.
+Please ensure all contributions follow existing architectural and coding standards.

 License

-The license will be defined based on the future direction and distribution strategy of LearnHub.
+The license will be defined based on the future direction of the LearnHub project.